IBCNServices/tengu-charms/charms/trusty/openvpn/README.md

     domain: mydomain.tld

-### Key Size

-Specify the number of bits in the key to create.
-By default this is set to 1024, although another common key size is 2048 bits.

-    key-size: 2048

 ### Key Country

 Specify a country location for the key.

     key-country: US

 ### Key Province

 Specify a province location for the key.

     key-province: WA

 ### Key City

 Specify a city location for the key.

     key-city: Seattle

 ### Key Organization

 Specify an organization for the key.